alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 Also, for the feature extraction when adding new scenes, need to rerun scene_info script, then commonsense properties python script and then feature calculation (see Feature Extraction)
-## Scene Data
-Scene Data folder contains calculated features from each scene and a script for extracting conceptnet properties.
-This folder is used later in analysis.

 # Assets
 Assets folder contains necessary assets for game creation and running -- scripts, scenes, meshes etc..